dagu-org/dagu/README.md

       - step 1                       # [optional] Name of the step to depend on
 ```

-### Using environment variables
+### Environment variables

-Environment variables can be defined and used using `env` field.
+You can define Environment variables and refer using `env` field.

 ```yaml
 name: example